 The crushed gravel tees are a mess; most have uneven surfaces as gravel has been kicked around.
 The tee for hole #6 is in what must be the wettest part of the park and holds water badly.

 In the end, the main gripe I heard from others was the split park and the long walk back and forth.
 That still exists.
 You still have holes #1-#8 in one area and a long walk under a bridge and past the police station to get to holes #9-#12.
 The new design gives you more shots (eight as opposed to five) if you are just going to play the first set of holes and skip the long walk, and the new #8 gets you a bit closer to the bridge.
 That's as good as it gets.
 If you played here before and hated the course because of the long hike between parks, you are still going to hate it.

 I will give the parks department credit for working on the course and trying to improve it.
 The problem is that the site isn't really suited for disc golf, so no matter what is done to it the course is only going to be so-so.
-Despite that it is encouraging that improvements are still happening here.
-It's still not the kind of course you should go out of your way to play, but it's an OK recreational course for local play.
+Taken shot by shot, the golf is OK.
+Taking the multiple safety issues into account, I'd have to list this one as a "skip."

 5 of 5 people found this review helpful.